mobinasri/flagger/test_wdls/toil_on_slurm/README.md

 #### 3. Creating input json files

 - Replace WORK_DIR with `$PWD`.
-The template data table (data_table_test_1_template.csv) does not contain actual file paths so modify the template paths to contain actual paths.
+The template data table (data_table_test_1_template.csv) does not contain actual file paths so the template paths have to be modified to contain the actual paths.
 ```
 sed 's|WORK_DIR|'${PWD}'|g' data_table_test_1_template.csv > data_table_test_1.csv
 ```